clux/magic-forest/README.md

 Only the brute forcing solution is used for all languages.

 - Build up the entire tree mutation by mutation from the initial forest
-- In mutation step, create all possible variations, then filter out invalids, then sort and remove duplicates
+- In mutation step, create all possible variations, then filter out invalids, then sort and remove duplicates (don't use sets before the filter)
 - Continue doing mutation steps until a stable solution is found
 - No third party libraries
 - Language idiomatic solution (no obscure/largely expanding optimizations)